bob1de/djexcept/README.rst

-An exception handler has to be a callable that accepts as positional arguments the request, the exception object and at least the keyword arguments listed in the previous section, because these will, even if unspecified at time of registration, always be filled with default values.
-It must return a ``django.http.response.HttpResponse`` object.
+An exception handler has to be a callable that accepts as positional arguments the request, the exception object and at least the keyword arguments listed in the previous section, because these, if unspecified at time of registration, will be filled with default values.
+It must return a ``django.http.response.HttpResponse`` object or ``None``, in which case the exception isn't handled by djexcept and Django's regular exception handling kicks in.

-If your custom handler doesn't care about some of these keyword arguments, you could insert a ``**kwargs`` at the end of its argument list to catch any extra keyword arguments and have it working even when new ones are added to djexcept in the future.
+If your custom handler doesn't care about some of the mandatory keyword arguments, you could insert a ``**kwargs`` at the end of its argument list to catch any extra keyword arguments and have it working even when new ones are added to djexcept in the future.